Torn Hearts: Production

-In July 2021, Tattered Hearts was announced as part of Blumhouse Television and Epix's TV movie deal, with Brea Grant directing and Rachel Koller Croft writing, with Katey Sagal and Alexxis Lemire starring in the film.
+In July 2021, Torn Hearts was announced as part of Blumhouse Television and Epix's TV movie deal.

 Release

 The film was released digitally in the United States by Epix and Paramount Home Entertainment on May 20, 2022.

+Reception

 Critical response

+Metacritic assigned the film a weighted average score of 59 out of 100, based on 5 critics, indicating "mixed or average reviews".